LostArtefacts/TRX/README.md

     The difficulty here is that these features often require inserting a completely new animation, a textured mesh or a sound file and pretend they're always been a part of the original game.
-So far we haven't found a good way that'll keep the code maintainable.
+Work is underway on an injection framework, and the braid is now supported in each level.

 4. **Can I play this on Mac, Linux, Android...?**